nikhilsukhdev/Sales-Data-Analysis/README.md

 A repo containing a project to analyze sales of an electronics store

 ### Introduction
-This repository holds an end-to-end Data Analytics project wherein sales data pertaining to a leading electronics store has been extensively analyzed and visualized
+This repository holds an end-to-end Data Analytics project wherein sales data pertaining to a leading electronics store has been extensively analyzed and visualized.
+The dataset has 186850 records comprising of sales from January to December .However, for the sake of brevity and computational efficiency 55082 records (Jan-April Sales) has been used.
-### The repo contanisn the following items:
+### The repo contanis the following items:
 **1. Dataset**
 <br>
 **2. EDA Notebook**